mendix/docs/content/en/docs/appstore/modules/oidc.md

 * Easy configuration, by leveraging the so-called well-known discovery endpoint at your IdP.
     * For example, PKCE will be used automatically if it is detected.
 * Configuration can be controlled through constants set during your deployment (version 2.3.0 and above).
-* Helper microflows (DELETE, GET, PATCH, POST, and PUT) which call an API with a valid token (and automate the token refresh process).
+* Comes with helper microflows (DELETE, GET, PATCH, POST, and PUT) which call an API with a valid token (and automate the token refresh process).
 * Supports multiple OIDC IdPs by allowing configuration of user provisioning and access token parsing microflows per IdP.
 * Supports Authentication Context Class Reference (ACR) to allow your app to suggest the desired method or level of authentication for user login to the Identity Provider (IDP) (version 2.3.0 and above).
 * Supports responsive web applications, a.k.a. browser based applications.
 * Works with the Mendix DeepLink module.
+* Supports user provisioning to custom user entities; you can map claims onto attributes of an entity which is a specialization of the `System.User` entity.
 * Built primarily in standard Mendix components (minimal Java) to allow for easy customization and ongoing development.

 For readers with more knowledge of the OAuth and OIDC protocol.